network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The content of the "large\_download\_url", "small\_download\_url", and "upload_url"
 SHALL all be validly formatted "http" or "https" URLs.
-All three URLs MUST all contain the same \<host\> part so that they are eligible to be multiplexed onto the same TCP or QUIC connection.
+All three URLs MUST contain the same \<host\> part so that they are eligible to be multiplexed onto the same TCP or QUIC connection.

 The "version" field and the three URLs are mandatory